ajroach42/ajroach42.github.io/_posts/2017-01-10-we-are-terrible-stewards-of-history.md

 - [Dust to Digital](http://www.dust-digital.com/), for example, has done some excellent work in preserving the rapidly disapearing history of early recorded sound.
 I recommend nearly everything they've released.
 - The critereon collection, and Kino international do good work in restoring classic pieces of cinema (and charging a premium for them.)
 	- Kino, specifically, has recently released this collection of [Early African American film](https://www.kinolorber.com/film/view/id/2124), which was sorely needed, and demonstrative of how pervasive the problem really is.
 - [Singularity and Co.
-Bookstore](http://singularityshop.com/collections/all-of-our-ebook-subscriptions) in NY regularly negotiates the digitization and re-release of still copyrighted, but unavailable science-fiction novels.
+Bookstore](http://singularityshop.com/collections/all-of-our-ebook-subscriptions) in NY regularly negotiates the digitization and re-release of still copyrighted, but commercially unavailable science-fiction novels.

 But a lot of this comes in as (much) too little, and (far) too late.